swcarpentry/git-novice/04-open.md

 <div class="objectives" markdown="1">

 #### Objectives
-*   Explain how the GNU Public License (GPL) differs from most other open licenses.
+*   Explain how the GNU General Public License (GPL) differs from most other open licenses.
 *   Explain the four kinds of restrictions that can be combined in a Creative Commons license.
 *   Correctly add licensing and citation information to a project repository.
 *   Outline options for hosting code and data and the pros and cons of each.